samaradel/www_threefold/www.threefoldtoken.com/content/information/need-for-new-neutral-internet.md

 +++

 #Don't remove name!
-title = "information"
-header = "The need for a new, neutral Internet" image = "../img/neutral-internet.jpg" author = "Kristof De Spiegeleer" subtitle = "The internet is growing like crazy.
+title = "The need for a new, neutral Internet" image = "../img/neutral-internet.jpg" author = "Kristof De Spiegeleer" subtitle = "The internet is growing like crazy.
 This is a Trillion Dollar problem.
 Together we can build a new internet."